orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-email.md

 <property as="xs:string"  name="oxf.fr.s3.form-submissions-bucket.secretaccesskey" value="1csA5grUiF/TcAD7lOkWd0KBrYLDhQtK5sWl163U"/>
 ```

-You then reference the `form-submissions-bucket` configuration in an `email` action, which might look as follows.
+You then reference the `form-submissions-bucket` configuration in an `email` action, which might look as the example below.
 This example uses the default value for `s3-path`; if that default works for you, you can skip this parameter.
 This example includes only S3-specific parameters, but you may want to add other parameters documented on this page.

 ```
 email(